 The Viceroy L’Ermitage Beverly Hills has been a go-to for celebrities since it opened in 1975 (hello Liz Taylor, Richard Burton and Lord Olivier).
-The 116-suite property is tucked into a residential neighborhood yet is conveniently located just a mile from the bustling high-end shopping hub, Rodeo Drive.
-Some of the hotel’s many amenities include complimentary local car service, complimentary yoga on Saturdays, and in-room business centers with multi-line phones.
-The Viceroy is also accommodating to pets and families, offering perks like babysitting services, board games, books, and bath toys, and pool toys and treats while lounging at the rooftop pool with 360-degree views of the city.
+The 116-suite property, in a quiet, residential neighborhood, is conveniently located just a mile from the bustling high-end shopping hub that is Rodeo Drive.
+Amenities include complimentary local car service, complimentary yoga on Saturdays and in-room business centers with multi-line phones.
+The Viceroy is also accommodating to pets and families, offering services such as babysitting services, board games, books and bath toys, and pool toys and treats while lounging at the rooftop pool where you can enjoy views across the city.

-Beverly Wilshire has been a staple for the Los Angeles elite since its doors opened in 1928.
-Since then, it’s become one of the most iconic, and certainly historic, luxury destinations in the city.
-The likes of Elvis Presley, the Dalai Lama, and the British royal family have driven up the hotel’s cobblestone driveway, but the 395-room hotel became famous to the masses when Pretty Woman filmed on location.
-In fact, the Beverly Wilshire offers a Pretty Woman package that features a private behind-the-scenes tour of shops on Rodeo Drive.
-For those more interested in food than shopping, the property also houses a Michelin-star, Wolfgang Puck restaurant, CUT.
+A staple for the Los Angeles elite since its doors opened in 1928, this has become one of the most iconic, and certainly historic, luxury destinations in LA.
+Elvis Presley, the Dalai Lama and the British royal family have all driven up the cobblestone driveway, but the 395-room hotel found fame when Pretty Woman (1990) was filmed here.
+It even offers a Pretty Woman package that features a private behind-the-scenes tour of shops on Rodeo Drive.
+For those more interested in food than shopping, try the Michelin-starred Wolfgang Puck restaurant, Cut.

-There may not be a more iconic hotel in Los Angeles than the Beverly Hills Hotel.
-Upon opening in 1912, the Pink Palace has seen clientele such as Fred Astaire, Frank Sinatra, Marilyn Monroe, and John Lennon, though it’s most famously known as the locale for six of Elizabeth Taylor’s honeymoons and the cover art for The Eagles’ Hotel California.
-History aside, the Beverly Hills Hotel offers guests a pool, spa, fitness center, golf course, and dining at the acclaimed Polo Lounge.
-Those who really want to treat themselves can splurge on the Presidential Bungalow, where guests are greeted with fresh fruit and bubbly, and can relax on a private patio complete with an outdoor fireplace and private infinity pool equipped with underwater speakers.
+Another Los Angeles institution, the Beverly Hills Hotel has been around since 1912.
+Also known as the Pink Palace, it has seen clientele such as Fred Astaire, Marilyn Monroe and John Lennon pass through its doors, though it’s most famous for featuring on the cover art of the Eagles album Hotel California.
+History aside, it offers a pool, spa, fitness center, golf course and dining at the acclaimed Polo Lounge – long a Hollywood hotspot, it has LA’s prettiest patio, which is dripping in bougainvillea.
+If you want to treat yourself, you can splurge on the presidential bungalow, where you’ll be greeted with fresh fruit and bubbly, and your private infinity pool comes with underwater speakers.

-The London West Hollywood is located just off the Sunset Strip, on a quiet side street away from the madness.
-The all-suite luxury hotel combines British elegance with California cool.
-The spacious, sophisticated rooms boast balconies with city views; however, the best way to really soak up the surroundings is by lounging at the rooftop pool.
+The London West Hollywood on a quiet side street just off the Sunset Strip, is an all-suite luxury hotel combining British elegance with California cool.
+The spacious, sophisticated rooms boast balconies with city views; however, the best way to soak up the surroundings is by lounging at the rooftop pool.
 For breakfast, guests are treated to complimentary European offerings at the onsite restaurant, Boxwood.
-But the best part about staying at The London has to be Garbanzo – the hotel’s signature English bulldog who likes to greet guests in the lobby.
+But the best part about staying at the London has to be Garbanzo, the hotel’s English bulldog who likes to greet guests in the lobby.

-The Hollywood Roosevelt is for anyone who prefers to pair luxury with a little bit of Old Hollywood swag.
-The historic property opened in 1927 and boasts 300 guests rooms and 63 suites.
-Accommodations range from standard guest rooms to penthouses and the iconic Marilyn Monroe suite – a loft-style floor plan donned with white furniture, sleek wood floors, and a wrap around balcony overlooking the Tropicana pool.
-Patrons can also enjoy a plethora of food and drink options, including the Prohibition era-style bar called the Spare Room, which is equipped with a vintage, two-lane bowling alley and handcrafted wooden board games, and a top-notch burger joint called 25 Degrees that will curb cravings 24/7.
+The Hollywood Roosevelt is for anyone who prefers to pair luxury with a bit of old Hollywood swag.
+The historic property opened in 1927 and boasts 300 guest rooms and 63 suites.
+Accommodations range from standard guest rooms to penthouses; the iconic Marilyn Monroe suite is a loft-style floor plan done out with white furniture, sleek wood floors, and a wrap-around balcony overlooking the Tropicana pool café.
+Patrons can also enjoy a plethora of food and drink options, including the Prohibition era-style bar called the Spare Room, which is equipped with a vintage, two-lane bowling alley, handcrafted wooden board games and a top-notch burger joint called 25 Degrees that will curb cravings 24/7.

 Petit Ermitage is as bohemian and romantic as it is luxurious.
-The Moroccan-inspired West Hollywood hotel is draped in handwoven Turkish carpets and mosaic tiling.
-Named after the Ermitage Museum in St. Petersburg, hand-picked pieces from the owner’s personal collection are on display, boasting work from artists like Miró, Rauschenberg, and Dalí.
-The rooftop is transformed into a guests-only oasis with a heated saltwater pool, health conscious dining choices, daily yoga on the Firedeck, and a hummingbird and butterfly sanctuary.
+This Moroccan-inspired West Hollywood hotel is draped in handwoven Turkish carpets and mosaic tiling.
+Named after the Ermitage Museum in St Petersburg, hand-picked pieces from the owner’s personal collection are on display, boasting work from artists including Miró, Rauschenberg and Dalí.
+The rooftop is a guests-only oasis with a heated saltwater pool, health-conscious dining choices, daily yoga on the fire deck and a hummingbird and butterfly sanctuary.

-Situated on the bluffs of the posh Rancho Palos Verdes, Terrenea is the ultimate coastal getaway.
-The 102-acre property offers guests a nine-hole golf course, spa, four pools, and eight dining options, as well as paddleboarding, horseback riding, and snorkeling options for those who feel so inclined to venture off the hotel grounds.
-Terrenea also provides a variety of accommodations, including guest rooms, suites and bungalows, as well as more residence-style options like casitas and villas.
+Situated on the bluffs of upmarket Rancho Palos Verdes, Terranea is the ultimate coastal getaway.
+The 102-acre (41 ha) property offers guests a nine-hole golf course, spa, four pools and eight dining options, as well as paddleboarding, horseback riding and snorkelling options if you feel inclined to venture off the hotel grounds.
+Terranea also provides a variety of accommodations, including guest rooms, suites and bungalows, as well as more residence-style options like casitas and villas.
 Most rooms comes with a view of the Pacific ocean.